trentlarson/distrinet/app/features/genealogy/README.md

 Keep your own private trees, and point to public trees and browse seamlessly between the two.

+- Simply add GEDCOMX files with a URI prefixed with "gedcomx:" into the "distrinet settings", then you'll go to the "genealogy" part of this app and enter URIs and see people.

+## Design

+- Add a property "otherLocations" inside "persons[].links" any time you want to link an existing person to the same person in another data set.
+It should be a URI.
+- For IDs within the same resource: use fragments (eg. #ABCD-EFG) Using fragments since that's [used by GedcomX as well](https://github.com/FamilySearch/gedcomx/blob/master/specifications/json-format-specification.md#fragment-ids).

+## Development

 To test:

 - UI Genealogy Samples: